Twinklebear/light_arena/README.md

 # light\_arena

+**Temporarily a more simple memory pool for keeping stack alloc objects in copied into a shared heap rather than a true placement new memory arena.**
+Unfortunately the path forward for placement new in Rust does not look good right now, so I've reverted this crate to work more like a memory heap where stuff can be put, but not constructed in place.
+This mimics similar behavior, but allocations are limited to the stack size and must first be made on the stack then copied in.

 A lightweight, placement based memory arena for any types which are `Sized + Copy`.
 This crate uses the placement in syntax and placement new protocol and thus **requires nightly Rust**.